Ordina-Group/python-event-sourcing-tutorial/README.md

 # Event Sourcing Workshop

 A workshop Event Sourcing for an office day of the Ordina Pythoneers.

 ## Outline

-- [15m] Introduction to Event Sourcing, including some background on Domain Modeling/DDD
+[13:00] Introduction to Event Sourcing, including some background on Domain Modeling/DDD [13:30] Modeling the Game Events: Guided (& Simplified) Event Storming [14:00] Intro Exercise 1
+[14:10] Exercise 1 [Start game]
+[14:50] Discussion Exercise 1 and intro Exercise 2
+[15:00] Exercise 2 [Play the game]
+[15:30] Discussion Exercise 2 and intro Exercise 3
+[15:40] Exercise 3 [Persisting the events]
+[16:10] Ending Discussion/Q&A
+[16:30] Drinks

+## Introduction to Event Sourcing

+- What is Event Sourcing?
+- Why would you use it?
+- State vs Events (including persistence)
+- Domain Modeling/DDD
+- Implementing the core instead of using a library
+- Overview of workshop

+## Modeling the Game Events

-    -
+- What are we modeling?
-- [15m] Introductory exercise & troubleshooting participant setups
+- Short introduction to Event Storming
-- [20m] Modeling the Game Events: Guided (& Simplified) Event Storming
+- Guided Event Storming session (using Connect 4 live game)
-- [5m] Discussing the model that we're going to use in the rest of the tutorial
-- [10m] ---BREAK---
+- Resulting events

+## Intro Exercises

+- Where to find the exercises
+- What to expect in Exercise 1
+- Check out branch `intro-exercise-1`

+## Exercise 1 [Start game]

-- [30m] Creating our first events: Challenge another player and start a game (exercise)
+- Application service to start a game
-- [30m] State from events: Implement game events & reconstructing game state (exercise)
+- Aggregate root of the game
+- Start a game through the application service

+## Discussion Exercise 1 and intro Exercise 2

+- Show finished solution
+- What to expect in Exercise 2
+- Check out branch `exercise-2-play-game`

+## Exercise 2 [Play the game]

+- Application service to play a move
+- How to handle end of the game

+## Discussion Exercise 2 and intro Exercise 3

+- Show finished solution
+- What to expect in Exercise 3
+- Check out branch `exercise-3-persist-events`

+## Exercise 3 [Persisting the events]

-- [10m] --BREAK--
+- Event store
-- [30m] Handling Concurrency: Optimistic Concurrency (exercise)
+- Persisting events through repository
+- Loading events from the event store

-- [15m] Ending Discussion/Q&A (see topics below)
+# Ending Discussion/Q&A
---> When to use & when not to use
+- When to use & when not to use
---> CQRS
+- CQRS
---> Snapshots
+- Snapshots
---> Mention existing packages for event sourcing in Python --> Q&A
+- Mention existing packages for event sourcing in Python
+- Q&A